Double-DUI crash sends car into Fresno business and starts fire, police say

-FRESNO, California (KGPE) – A two-vehicle crash involving two suspected DUI drivers ended with one of the cars involved smashing into a Fresno business Thursday, according to police.
+FRESNO, California (KSEE) – A two-vehicle crash involving two suspected DUI drivers ended with one of the cars involved smashing into a Fresno business Thursday, according to police.

 The incident was reported shortly after 7 p.m. in the area of Bullard and Blackstone avenues.